Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 be able to monitor the DNS queries of an individual user.

-### Psuedonymization and anonymization of other correlation data
+### Pseudonymization and anonymization of other correlation data

 TODO: Discuss tracking mechanisms other than IP address (DNS and HTTP cookies, Session resumption, etc.)